 Veteran politician and familiar face inside and outside the Eurobubble, Guy Verhofstadt’s appointment made immediate waves, despite the fact that the European Parliament will most likely have the least power in the Brexit negotiations.
 One of the few politicians in the European Quarter who can demonstrate charisma and a flair for oratory, Verhofstadt is an avowed federalist.

 The current Leader of the centrist ALDE group of Liberal MEPs, Verhofstadt has been involved in politics since the early 1970s.
-In 1978 he was elected in the Belgian Parliament and served three times as Belgian Prime Minister (1999-2008).
+In 1978 he was elected to the Belgian Parliament and served three times as Belgian Prime Minister (1999-2008).
 He has been an MEP since 2009.

 His appointment was controversial and seen as a provocation in the eyes of his Eurosceptic parliamentary colleagues.
 Nigel Farage, with whom Verhofstadt has often hotly debated in the Parliament, stated that “Guy Verhofstadt hates everything we stand for, which should mean a much shorter renegotiation,” while the leader of the ECR political group of Tory MEPs, Syed Kamall, called the appointment “a stitch-up”.